I tend to think that being a good live sound engineer isn’t rocket surgery.

 It’s a great idea to get your education in sound engineering.
-However, if you do “everything by the books”, your education is all for naught.
+But if you do “everything by the books”, your education is all for naught.

-Fundamentally, sound engineering is about how things sound, and regardless of what your training has taught you, setting certain instruments at specific thresholds without actually listening to the overall mix will sooner get you into trouble than lead you to meaningful solutions.
+Fundamentally, sound engineering is about how things sound, and regardless of what your training has taught you, setting certain instruments at specific thresholds without listening to the overall mix will get you in trouble.

-Some musicians are exactly the same way; they practice in a room all day, only to show up on stage “without an ear”.
-Sure, they can play really well, but they’ve lost all sensitivity to the music!
-Shawn David Evans talked about this in episode six of the podcast.
+Some musicians are exactly the same way – they practice in a room all day, only to show up on stage “without an ear”.
+Sure, they can play, but they’ve lost all sensitivity to the music!

-By all means, take advantage of what you’ve learned in school or what you’ve learned from your apprenticeship or training.
-But don’t be a slave to it!
+By all means, take advantage of what you’ve learned in school, especially when cutting frequencies to eliminate feedback.
+But don’t be a slave to your education!

 It’s dangerous to assume that every situation will be exactly the same, because most of the time, the rooms and the gear will change from one gig to another.

 Even if you’re using the same gear, the weather, the environment, and sometimes the band may not remain a constant, so you must match the sound to the situation.

 Sometimes this will go against your instincts, and sometimes you will find that what shouldn’t work does!
 I’m speaking from experience here.